 Remember when being a lover of the game wasn’t enough to keep up with all the new courses under construction?
 The build-a-course-a-day ethos of the 1990s led to excess inventory, so development slowed pace.
 What’s the upside?
 Now, the freshest fairways are spectacular from the get-go.

-Here are five newish courses worth making travel plans around if your golf swing aims for North American destinations…for now.
+Some of the best golf courses in the world are in North America.
+And since newer is better, here are five newish courses worth making travel plans around if your golf swing aims for North American destinations…for now.

 Photo by Larry Lambrecht

 Gil Hanse has been on a roll.
 The designer of the Olympic Golf Course in Rio is slated to design the fifth course at Bandon Dunes in Oregon and a new resort course in Cabo San Lucas.
 Meanwhile, his Black course at Streamsong Resort was quickly praised as the best new course of the year after opening in September.

 Hanse had 800 acres to choose from at this former phosphate mining site, replete with rolling, sandy dunescapes, dramatic hills, and lakes formed during its working life.
 Hanse transformed 250 of those acres into his grand-scale simulacrum of Royal Melbourne in the Australian Sandbelt region.

 Adding the new routing to a resort that already has a Bill Coore-Ben Crenshaw track (the Red) and one by Tom Doak (the Blue), not to mention a luxurious 216-room lodge and cushy spa, makes a trip to the out-of-the-way Streamsong (an hour southeast of Tampa) seem a lot less remote.